1. Use Less “I Talk”

 4. Don’t Start Sentences With Bro-Filler Words

-Starting sentences with bro-filler words makes one sound repetitive and boring.
+Starting sentences with bro-filler words makes you sound repetitive and boring.
 Here are a few examples of bro-filler words.

 Try eliminating these words and simply start your sentence with the real thing you wanted to say.